-This zoomed out worldview is how Gaia Vince – award-winning science journalist, author and honorary Senior Research Fellow at UCL – sees civilization.
+This “planetary perspective” is how Gaia Vince – award-winning science journalist, speaker, broadcaster, author and honorary Senior Research Fellow at UCL – sees our world.
 An outlook she hopes leaders and societies across the globe can also begin to obtain, seeing people on our planet as one, rather than segregated by imposed national and political boundaries.

-As Vince explains in an interview with Nature on her latest book, “Nomad Century,” global-scale adoption of this holistic perspective is important not just for sentiment or solidarity, but because in just a few short years large parts of the planet may be rendered uninhabitable by climate change.
+Global-scale adoption of this holistic perspective is important not just for sentiment or solidarity, but as Vince explains in an interview with Nature on her latest book, “Nomad Century,” because in the not-so-distant future large parts of the planet may be rendered uninhabitable by climate change.

 This climate-related concern is not exclusive to Vince however, it is in fact held by many climate advocates across the globe, with climate migration being voiced as a prominent issue at many global climate talks.

 Most recently, the issue of climate displacement was raised at COP27 where a landmark (yet for many, disappointing) loss and damage fund was established for those countries most vulnerable to the fallout of the climate crisis.